-CAUTION: This procedure may cause alarms at the monitoring device.
-Take appropriate action to avoid this, such as entering the calibration mode at the monitoring device or disabling external alarms.
+CAUTION: This procedure may cause alarms at the controller.
+Take appropriate action to avoid this, such as entering the calibration mode at the controller or disabling external alarms.

-- 1. Verify that the monitoring device is reading 0 for the combustible, CO, and H2S channels and 20.9 for the oxygen channel. - If the reading is not 0 on the combustible, CO, or H2S channels or 20.9 on the oxygen channel, set the zero reading as described in "Start Up" on page 13, then continue this procedure. - 2.
-Assemble the calibration kit as described in "Assembling the Calibration Kit" on page 19.
-Use of a 4-gas cylinder is recommended so that all channels may be checked at once.
+1. Verify that the controller is reading 0 for the combustible and CO channels and 20.9 for the oxygen channel.

+If the reading is not 0 on the combustible or CO channel or 20.9 on the oxygen channel, set the zero reading as described in "Start Up" on page 14, then continue this procedure.

+2. Assemble the calibration kit as described in "Assembling the Calibration Kit" on page 20.
+Use of a 3-gas cylinder is recommended so that all channels may be checked at once.

+Performing the response test